flokk.

 Museo Comunitario Balaa Xtee Guech Gulal

 This small but well-curated community museum in Teotitlán covers the village's Zapotec history, textile traditions, and ceremonial life with bilingual exhibits accessible to older kids.
-It is a manage
+It is a manageable 45-minute visit that adds context to everything you see in the weavers' workshops.

 culture